mxrnx/fikaba/README.md

 # Fikaba
-Version 000003
+Version 000004

-Fikaba is a fork of futallaby aiming to be more standards-compatible, readable, usable, and generally an updated version of futallaby, now that it's basically dead.
+Fikaba is a fork of futallaby aiming to be more standards-compatible, readable, usable, and generally an updated version of futallaby, since futallaby has become abandonware.

 ## Instances
 I want to list some examples of sites running fikaba.
 If you are using fikaba, please make a pull request or otherwise contact me to add your site to the (for now empty) list below.